CP499ColoradoCollege/CCSGA-Comments/README.md

 flask.cli.NoAppException: Could not import "backend.backend". or flask.cli.NoAppException: Could not import "backend". | Make sure you're in the repo root directory (i.e., the one _containing_ the backend folder, not the backend folder itself) when you execute `flask run...`.
 If that doesn't solve it, a seemingly band-aid solution is to assign the absolute path for `backend` to `FLASK_APP` in `~/.bash_profile`, rather than assigning just `backend`.
 Runtime Error: Failed to Create Exception | Make sure the mariadb connection is still open.
 Flask isn't finding backend/key.pem or backend/cert.pem even though you're in the project root directory | Make sure the user running flask has permission to access the files (i.e., use `chown` and `chgrp` to change then owner and the group of those files so that those files look like all the others when you run `ls -l backend`, or perhaps run flask as the root user in the case of something outside the scope of our home directories)
-Cannot find the cert.pem and key.pem files | Use absolute paths to those files, as a band-aid solution
+Cannot find the `cert.pem` and `key.pem` files | Use absolute paths to those files, as a band-aid solution

 #### Other Maintenance Information
 As development continues, you may want to install more python packages in the backend.
 Before running `pip3.9 install <package>` for this purpose, make sure you are in the virtual environment (see Deployment Documentation for more information).
 After running `pip3.9 install <package>`, enter the `backend` directory, then run `pip freeze > requirements.txt` to make sure the list of backend dependencies is kept up to date.

 Running `database_handler.py` as a python program creates all the database tables and stored procedures therein __that do not already exist in the database__.
 Accordingly, even though all table/procedure changes should also be reflected in `database_handler.py`, if you wish to alter a table, you will have to use an `ALTER TABLE` command in the MariaDB console (unless you're willing to drop the entire table, in which case you can thereafter run `database_handler.py` if it reflects your changes).
 If you wish to create a stored procedure that you've added to `database_handler.py`, simply run `database_handler.py` as a python program.
-If you wish to make update an existing stored procedure according to how you've rewritten it in `database_handler.py`, give the command `drop procedure <procedure_name>;` in the MariaDB console before running `database_handler.py`.
+If you wish to update an existing stored procedure according to how you've rewritten it in `database_handler.py`, give the command `drop procedure procedure_name_here;` in the MariaDB console before running `database_handler.py`.